-The programme utilises an enquiry based learning approach which builds on your existing skills for learning and is underpinned by a student centred philosophy.
+The course offers an enquiry-based, person-centred approach, building on your existing skills for learning.
 It also encompasses shared learning with other disciplines and professions, developing your clinical leadership skills and preparing you for practice.

 When nursing a child you will learn how a healthy child develops and how to minimise the impact of illness or hospital admission.
-This involves working in partnership with the parents, or whoever looks after the child at home.
+This involves working in partnership with the child's parents or guardian.

 There are special communications challenges associated with children's nursing, for example a small child cannot articulate his or her fears and needs or where it hurts.
 Children's nurses need to be able to spot when a child's health takes a turn for the worse, which can happen rapidly.
 Intuition, non-verbal communication skills and the ability to engage sensitively in play will be vital.